spajic/nvim/Readme.md

 - [ ] check out telescope frecency options
 - [ ] setup tabs plugin for my workflow with two vertical splits
 - [ ] setup golden-ratio plugin
+- [ ] learn to user telescope-file-browser for FS manipulation

+- [ ] setup copilot

 - [ ] setup and document keymaps for LSP (see kickstart)
 - [ ] do not delete cmp-path [check that it works] (see lsp-zero readme)